Air India decides to procure Airbus A350 aircraft; first plane's delivery likely by March 2023 | Business

 Sources on Wednesday said Air India has started asking its senior pilots if they will be interested in getting the ''conversion training'' to operate A350 aircraft.

-According to Air India's website, the airline has total 49 wide-bodied aircraft -- 18 Boeing B777, 4 Boeing B747 and 27 B787 -- in its fleet.
+According to Air India's website, the airline has total of 49 wide-bodied aircraft -- 18 Boeing B777, 4 Boeing B747, and 27 B787 -- in its fleet.
 The carrier has 79 narrow-bodied planes in its fleet too.

 Sources said Air India is purchasing A350 aircraft and is likely to get its first A350 plane by March 2023.